 - The total medical expenses necessary to address any problems caused.

 - How the complications have impacted the patient in his or her day to day life.

 - What damages have been incurred, such as lost wages and medical bills.

 Demonstrating these facts to a jury is no simple matter.
 Meanwhile, manufacturers of medical devices always have experienced attorneys who will go to great lengths to disprove that your losses are due to any negligence on the part of their client.
 If you or someone you love has suffered due to a hernia mesh malfunction, Rocky Walton can help.
 He is one of fewer than three percent of attorneys in Texas who is a certified personal injury specialist.

 Book Your Free Consultation

 If you believe you are a victim of hernia mesh complications, we are prepared to represent you.
-To schedule a free case review, contact us online or call us at (817) 429-4299.
+To schedule a free case review, contact us online or call or text us at (817) 429-4299.